hagak/webserver/README.md

 Message = “the eagle has landed”, the encoded message would be generated as “vjg gcing jcu ncpfgf”.

-❏ When the message is successfully encoded, it should be stored in a file on disk.
+* When the message is successfully encoded, it should be stored in a file on disk.
-❏ The endpoint should return a 200 if successful, 500 if unsuccessful.
+* The endpoint should return a 200 if successful, 500 if unsuccessful.
-❏ The endpoint should return a json object with a single key EncodedMessage.
+* The endpoint should return a json object with a single key EncodedMessage.
 The value returned should be the string you successfully encoded.
 If unsuccessful, it should return an empty string.

+### Challenge Assumptions
+The above challenge requirements do not specify the cipher character set, however based on the examples given it is assumed to be a 26 character set starting from lowercase 'a' and ending at lowercase 'z'.
+Due to this requirement no other character can be encoded, as such this application will throw an exception if any characters other than a through z or a space is provided.
+I did pre-process the data to lowercase the input such that it will handle captipal letters without throwing an exception.

 ### Prerequisites
 Git